ManibalaSinha/ai-api/README.md

 ## Overview

-DevStations is a backend AI microservice built with TypeScript (FastAPI version also supported).
+AI API is a backend AI microservice built with TypeScript (FastAPI version also supported).
 It focuses on reliability, scalability, and clean architecture — not just calling LLMs, but doing it correctly, safely, and cost-effectively in production.

 This repository showcases: